ineiti/fledger/flmodules/README.md

 - `gossip_events` exchanges events emitted by the nodes and updates the list.
 It works both in active mode - sending new messages to neighbours - as in passive mode - requesting list of available events from other nodes.
+- `network` is the basic networking code to set up a new connection using the signalling server.
+- `web_proxy` allows sending a http GET request to another node, using the other node as a proxy.

 # Adding your own modules